Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 Waiting For Content

-In this basic script, we encounter our first problem: How do we know when the page is loaded and ready to be parsed for data?
+In the previous code, we encounter a common Puppeteer scraping question: How do we know if the page is loaded and ready to be parsed for data?

-In this example, we used waitUntil argument to tell the browser to wait for domcontentloaded signal which is fired when the browser reads the HTML content of the page.
-However, this might not work for every page as dynamic pages might continue loading content even when the HTML page is read by the browser.
+In the previous example, we used the waitUntil argument.
+It directs the browser to wait for the domcontentloaded signal, which is triggered once the browser reads the HTML content of the page.
+However, this approach isn't suitable for all the dynamic content scraping use cases, as some parts of the page might continue loading even after the browser reads the HTML.

 browser page load order